-- The Transfer Common Application, which must be completed online and includes the additional Sarah Lawrence essay and a recommended analytical essay.
-The analytical paper should be graded by a teacher (including grade and comments) from your junior or senior of high school and must be between 3-5 pages.
-There is no separate writing supplement.
-All essays are contained within the Common Application.
+The Transfer Common Application must be completed online and includes the additional Sarah Lawrence essay and a recommended analytical essay.
+The analytical essay should be graded by a teacher (including grade and comments) from a previous or current college course.
+In some cases, a paper from senior year of high school may be substituted for the college paper.

-- A College Official's Report, which is to be completed by a dean or registrar at your home campus and submitted online via the Common Application.
+A College Official's Report is to be completed by a dean or registrar at your home campus and submitted online via the Common Application.
 If you feel that your high school counselor can provide a more useful evaluation, you may also file a Secondary School Report online via the Common Application.

-- The Transfer and Guest Mid-Term Report submitted online via the Common Application.
+The Transfer and Guest Mid-Term Report is submitted online via the Common Application.
 If you are not currently enrolled in academic courses, please use this document to describe your current activities.

-- Applicants for whom English is not their first language and who have not studied in an English language curriculum for the past two years should take the Test of English as a Foreign Language (TOEFL).
-A score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based) is the minimum acceptable score.
+Applicants for whom English is not their first language and who have not studied in an English language curriculum for the past two years should take the Test of English as a Foreign Language (TOEFL).
+The minimum acceptable score is 600 (paper-based), 250 (computer-based), or 100 (Internet-based).

-- Arts Supplement.
-If you selected “Yes, I would like submit an art supplement," the supplement will become available only after the successful submission of your Common Application; you will receive a link to Slide Room, where you may upload your materials.
+If you selected “Yes, I would like to submit an art supplement," the supplement option will become available only after the successful submission of your Common Application; you will receive a link to Slide Room, where you may upload your materials.

-- Interview.
 We offer interviews both on and off campus.
-These are entirely optional and if we are unable to accommodate an interview due to time constraints, it will not disadvantage your application.
+These are entirely optional, and if we are unable to accommodate an interview due to time constraints, it will not disadvantage your application.

 Transfer Credit Policies